 Top 5 Flip Phones for Seniors for 2021

-The Lively Flip relies on GreatCall’s phone plans.
-Luckily, it’s an affordable prepaid phone service you can count on.
-We know; we tried it out, naming it on our list of the best prepaid phone plans for seniors.
+The Lively Flip relies on Lively’s phone plans.
+Luckily, it’s an affordable phone service you can count on.
+We know; we tried it out, naming it on our list of the best no contract and prepaid phone plans for older adults.
 Just know that it relies on Verizon cell towers, so make sure you have good Verizon coverage in your area.

 The Sonim XP3 costs a whopping $189.99, which is fairly expensive compared to other flip phones on our list.
 Of course, it is super durable, so you won’t need to replace it any time soon.
 Plus, you can pair your phone with a reliable and affordable AT&T plan.
-AT&T’s Senior Nation Plans start at just $29.99 per month for users aged 65+.
+AT&T’s Senior Nation plan pricing starts at just $29.99 per month for users aged 65+.
 Make sure you have good AT&T coverage in your area before purchasing, though.4

 First, let’s talk about what a smartphone is.
 Your kids and grandkids likely have them.
-They’re mobile touchscreen devices that easily access the Internet.
-You can download movies, social media apps like Facebook, and games too.
+They’re mobile touchscreen devices that easily access the internet.
+You can download movies, social media apps like Facebook, and games.
 Since their screens are larger, it’s easier to do tasks like surfing the web, sending emails, and following GPS directions.
 Plus, smartphones take excellent pictures and let you video chat with your loved ones.

 However, since smartphones have lots of bells and whistles, they can feel overwhelming.
 Especially if you’re new to cell phones.
 Now, there are great smartphones for seniors, but they’re still more complicated than a simple flip phone.

 In a lot of ways, flip phones are the opposite of smartphones.
 They don’t typically have a touch screen.
 Instead, you get easy-to-use tactile buttons.
-Many seniors prefer this over the swiping and clicking of a touchscreen smartphone.
+Many older adults prefer this over the swiping and clicking of a touchscreen smartphone.

-Flip phones also keep things extremely simple.
-You only get a few features, so you only need to master a few things.
+Flip phones also keep things simple.
+You get a few essential features, so you only need to master a few things.
 You won’t have to worry about downloading and switching between phone apps.
-The phone settings are simpler too.
-Plus, they’re usually smaller in size.
-It’ll fit in your purse or pocket more comfortably.
+Plus, flip phones are usually smaller in size.
+They’ll fit in your purse or pocket more comfortably.
 In other words, you might be more likely to keep it on you.

-If you’re not sure whether a flip phone or smartphone is right for you, below is our list of the types of seniors we recommend flip phones for.
-Flip phones are best for seniors who:
+If you’re not sure whether a flip phone or smartphone is right for you, below is our list of the types of older adults we recommend flip phones for.
+Flip phones are best for those who:

-Are you forgetful?
-If so, look for phones with long battery life.
+If remembering to charge your phone is a challenge, look for phones with long battery life.
 You won’t need to charge it as often.
-Some flip phones give you up to 21 hours of talk time.
-You’ll make it through a whole lot of phone calls before it’s time to charge.
+Some flip phones give you up to 21 hours of talk time, so you’ll make it through a whole lot of phone calls before it’s time to charge.

 Not all flip phones let you use data.
 If you think you want data, make sure you pick one that does.
-And make sure it gives you the Internet-based features you want.
 You can find flip phones that let you browse Facebook, send emails, use GPS, surf the web, download simple games, and more.

 You can find a flip phone at any price point.
-On our list above, prices range from $30 to $189.99.
-When deciding on a budget, don’t forget to also factor in the cost of service.
-A phone might seem cheap, but if its service plan is expensive, you’re not really saving money in the long run.
+On our list above, prices range from $33.95 to $189.99.
+When deciding on a phone, don’t forget to also factor in the cost of service.
+Even the cheapest cell phones for seniors can bust your budget if the service plan is expensive.

 Everyone’s looking for different things in a phone.
 Think about what you want and need.
 Do you need a bright screen because of low vision?
 Do you wear hearing aids?
 If so, make sure the phone is compatible.
 What about medical alert capabilities?
 Some flip phones offer built-in fall detection, alerts, and assistance buttons.